Singing Lessons | Artist development, Song Writing Workshops, Theory Lessons, Drama Lessons, NCEA Music Tutoring, Online Lessons

 - Qualifications: BA (Hons) Theatre and Film Studies (including some music papers), Grade 8 Classical Singing (Royal Schools), spent a year studying Jazz Vocals full time at CPIT Jazz School (Ara Music Arts) as well as some part-time papers there whilst at University, Grade 6 Classical Piano (Royal Schools).
 An Alumna of Burnside High School's Specialist Music Programme, teachers I have studied with include Valerie Wycoff, Jean Cumming, Susan de Jong and Ravil Atlas.
-I've complemented this with participating in many, many masterclasses over the years both as a singer and as an actor, with tutors including Dame Malvina Major, Irene Bartlett, Miranda Harcourt, Jennifer Ward-Lealand, Sara Wiseman and many, many more.
-For me, singing and acting can never be separated!
+I've complemented this with participating in many, many masterclasses over the years both as a singer, as a songwriter and as an actor, with tutors including Dame Malvina Major, Irene Bartlett, Miranda Harcourt, Jennifer Ward-Lealand, Sara Wiseman, Pat Pattison, Jason Blume and many, many more.
+For me, singing, songwriting and acting can never truly be separated!

 - Pricing: $30 per half hour, pay as you go only - my schedule is such that missed lessons are not easily made up.

 - Styles: Pop, Rock, Folk, Musical Theatre, Beginners’ Jazz and Classical, Karaoke, Artist Development and Song Writing - I work with you to find the styles which best highlight your natural abilities.